 Voice teacher, choir director and free improviser, Maria grounds her work in the exploration of the creative performer and the relationship between health and singing, as being born in a family of doctors and public health lecturers made her interested in the health benefits of singing since a very early stage of her proffesional development.

-Maria has experience in maganing and coordinating teams.
+Maria has experience in managing and coordinating teams.
 She was head of children’s studies at Musica Creativa (Madrid), leading a team of twenty two teachers and she currently acts as the coordinating contact and teacher’s support for the Sing to Live programme, at Kensington and Chelsea’s Borough.

 María is a Natural Voice Practitioners Member, and she leads choirs for the Sing to Live, Live to Sing programme from the Royal Borough of Kensington and Chelsea, for which she has coordinated various choral events, delivered training sessions for workshop leaders and written it’s original Framework document.
 She is occasionally an external lecturer for Kingston University Faculty of Health, Social Care and Education and is part of the Health and Wellbeing Research Group linked to the Centre for the Arts as Wellbeing, at Winchester University.

 Maria has developed her interpretation of Primal Singing for the last ten years, through personal exploration, experiences with students, concerts and hospital workshops.
 She loves that some people has called it “singing without words”.

 This work is called PSI– Primal Singing Integrative™